sharontan6217/DEL_AI/README.md

 ```shell
 'python experiment.py --level level1'
 ```
-To filter 1.03 billion dataset, we tune two parameters to amplify the filtering of stdev related in preprocess.
+To filter 1.03 billion dataset, we tune a few parameters to amplify the filtering of richness related in preprocess.
 You can tune more by yourself for your datasets. please run:
 ```shell
 'python experiment.py --level level0 --amplify_deviation_filtering Yes'